 You can expect to see results as soon as you finish your first sleeve procedure.
 After your second, you’ll probably notice even more weight loss.
-The average amount of weight people lose after sleeve gastrectomy surgery is 35%.
+The average amount of weight people lose after a sleeve gastrectomy procedure is 35%.
 For example: If you were 200 pounds overweight before the procedure, you could see yourself losing around 70 pounds in the first year after having it performed.
 This would put you at about 130 pounds and give you a healthy BMI by most standards (under 25).

-Yes, endoscopic sleeve gastroplasty (ESG) is FDA approved.
+Yes, endoscopic sleeve gastroplasty (ESG) is FDA-approved.
 It is a treatment for obesity and obesity-related conditions in which a long, narrow tube with a camera on its end is injected into the stomach to reduce the amount of food consumed.

 Talking with your doctor about how long you should take off work is important.
-The time it takes to recover after surgery depends on the individual, their overall health, and their occupation.
+The time it takes to recover after procedure depends on the individual, their overall health, and their occupation.
 Most candidates can return to work within a few weeks if they do not have strenuous jobs.